electimon/Western/README.md

 ## Notice

 I am very much aware of C's `system();` function is easily ROPed.
-Also the who C executable thing is pointless, you can just run the Python file in the `resources` folder.
+Also the who C executable thing is pointless, you can just run the Python file  `resources/bin/Western.py` .